Queens–Midtown Tunnel: Route

-The Queens–Midtown Tunnel's eastern end is in Long Island City, where the Interstate 495 (I-495) descends from a viaduct into the tunnel.
+The Queens–Midtown Tunnel's eastern end is in Long Island City, where Interstate 495 (I-495) descends from a viaduct into the tunnel.
 A toll plaza was formerly located here.
 Exits 13 and 14 for I-495 are located just east of the former toll plaza.
 Exit 13 is located right underneath the Pulaski Bridge and contains an eastbound-only exit and entrance to and from Borden Avenue.
 Exit 14, located immediately east of exit 13, contains an eastbound exit and westbound entrance to the tunnel from New York State Route 25A (21st Street).
 Eastbound traffic entering from Exit 13 intersects with traffic exiting to Exit 14, which must stop and yield to each other.
 Westbound traffic entering from Exit 14 can enter the tunnel from either 21st Street or 50th Avenue; there is no westbound exit.
 Although exits 13 and 14 are sequential exit numbers on I-495, they are actually the first and second numbered exits on I-495.
 The exits from the Manhattan side are not numbered.

 The tubes travel under the East River until they are directly below 42nd Street on the Manhattan side, then curve south under First Avenue.
 The tubes then turn west between 36th and 37th Streets.

 Both tubes surface east of Second Avenue in Midtown Manhattan.
 The westbound roadway passes underneath Second Avenue and continues west for a half-block, where it splits into three exit ramps.
 One ramp continues westbound to 37th Street, while the other two connect to Tunnel Exit Street, which runs south to 34th Street and north to 41st Street.
 The northernmost block of Tunnel Exit Street, between 40th and 41st Streets, was sold to private interests in 1961 but continues to be in public use.
 The southern tube rises to ground level east of Second Avenue, where it is fed by eastbound traffic on 36th Street, as well as by entrance ramps from the north and south.
-These entrance ramps, collectively referred to as Tunnel Entrance Street, run between Second and First Avenues from 34th Street to 40th Street.
+These entrance ramps, collectively referred to as Tunnel Approach Street, run between Second and First Avenues from 34th Street to 40th Street.
 Electronic toll gantries are located just outside the Manhattan portals.

 The Manhattan side was originally also supposed to link with the proposed Mid-Manhattan Expressway and the East River (FDR) Drive, though neither connection was built.
 Additionally, the Queens side was to have connected to an expressway that would have reached to the Rockaway Peninsula.